Valentine (film): Conception

-While Warner Bros. had acquired the rights to the Tom Savage novel in May 1998, the project was later transferred to Artisan Entertainment with producer Dylan Sellers and writers Wayne & Donna Powers, with the latter of the two writers himself initially attached to direct.
+While Warner Bros.
+Pictures had acquired the rights to the Tom Savage novel in May 1998, the project was later transferred to Artisan Entertainment with producer Dylan Sellers and writers Wayne & Donna Powers, with the latter of the two writers himself initially attached to direct.

 The original script had a different tone from the book and was set on a college campus.
-The project went into turnaround to Warner Bros., was rewritten by Gretchen J. Berg & Aaron Harberts and Wayne Powers stepped down as director for the studio to find a suitable new director to take the helm for the film.
-Richard Kelly was originally offered the chance to direct, but turned the offer down to work on his own film that he wrote and directed himself called Donnie Darko and was eventually replaced by Jamie Blanks, who did his own filmmaking work for the 1998 horror-comedy film Urban Legend.
+The project went into turnaround to Warner Bros., was rewritten by Gretchen J. Berg & Aaron Harberts, and Wayne Powers stepped down as director for the studio to find a suitable new director to take the helm for the film.
+Richard Kelly was originally offered the chance to direct, but turned the offer down to work on his own film that he wrote and directed himself called Donnie Darko, and was eventually replaced by Jamie Blanks, who had also directed 1998's Urban Legend.
 Hedy Burress auditioned for the role of Dorothy Wheeler, and Tara Reid was considered for the role, but it was given to Jessica Capshaw instead.
 However, Blanks wanted Burress to star in the film and cast her as Ruthie Walker.
 Jessica Cauffiel originally auditioned for Denise Richards's role of Paige.
 In the original cast, Jennifer Love Hewitt was to play Paige Prescott.

 Filming

 Valentine was shot on location in Vancouver, British Columbia, with principal photography commencing on July 10, 2000, and concluding on September 8.
-Boreanaz shot all his scenes in less than two weeks.
+David Boreanaz shot all his scenes in less than two weeks.
 Katherine Heigl only had three days to shoot her scenes as she was already committed to the television series Roswell.